 A c-shaped table is a stylish yet functional solution for any living space.
 Whether sidled up and over the arm of your sofa or chair or placed in front of you and used as a computer table, Perigold's Butler Table is a functional and versatile option.
 With a timeless combination of marble and metal, this option also delivers just as much design power as utility.

 This metal end table is an easy way to accent any nook or corner in your living room.
 Perfect for displaying any prized trinkets or just a place to set down a drink, Birch Lane's understated, no-assembly-required end table is elegant without trying too hard.
 The Tiara, which can effortlessly pull any room together, also features a removable mirrored table top which can double as a cocktail tray.

 Burrow's Serif Side Table is rather simple, but that's exactly what we like about.
 The sturdy and stylish piece is pared back, like most mid-century modern Danish designs, but it has everything we need: a place to stash our newspapers and magazines and a small top for drinks, candles, and remote controls.
 If your home already has a fair number of statement pieces, it won't steal attention away from them, either.

-With its X-shaped legs, boxy body, metal corner accents, and rivet details, this nightstand/side table epitomizes style and function.
+With its X-shaped legs, boxy body, and metal corner accents, this nightstand/side table epitomizes style and function.
 It can work with a variety of aesthetics—everything from traditional and transitional to mid-century or even modern glam.
-In addition to white and black, it's also available in a bunch of punchy colors, so it's an easy way to add a pop of color to any space needing a little something-something.
-It's also super easy to assemble; when it arrives, all you have to do is attach the legs.
+In addition to white and gray, it's also available in a bunch of punchy colors, so it's an easy way to add a pop of color to any space needing a little something-something.